-- ✓ Be correctly attired and equipped (chalk, pen, card). - Introduce yourself to both players. - ✓ Be conversant with the different engraving or each competitor's bowls. - ✓ Align the jack AFTER it has come to rest. - ✓ Note that the mat is correctly laid and aligned before aligning the jack. - ✓ Centre the jack at right angle to centre of the rink. - ✓ Retire to a position about 2-3 metres behind the head & 1.5 metres on one side. - \checkmark Keep your shadow away from the head and that of the adjoining rink. - ✓ Stop any bowl entering from an adjoining rink likely to disturb a bowl(s) or jack on your rink. - ✓ Remain motionless, with eyes fixed on the player in possession of the mat. - ✓ Watch for signals from the player in possession. - ✓ Be alert and in position to observe if a bowl becomes a toucher. - ✓ Chalk touchers immediately they come to rest. - ✓ Mark the position of the jack in the ditch by placing a white disk on top of the bank. - ✓ Answer all questions briefly, with "yes" or "no" provided the answer is not misleading, and only to the player whose turn it is next to bowl. - ✓ If requested, indicate the distance of any bowl from the jack or which bowl is thought to be shot. - \checkmark Walk from end to end midway between the centre of the rink and the boundary. - Remove a dead bowl immediately take care with one on or near a boundary line.
-THE PLAYERS WILL DETERMINE IF THIS IS DEAD. - ✓ Keep clear of the head when the players arrive THEY DETERMINE THE RESULT, NOT YOU. - ✓ Call the score card every end, naming first the player who won the end. - \checkmark Place the score on the board every second end. - ✓ Sign the score card after each player has done so and hand to the proper official.
+- ✓ Be correctly attired and equipped (chalk, pen, card). - ✓ Introduce yourself to both players. - ✓ Be conversant with the different engraving or each competitor's bowls. - ✓ Align the jack AFTER it has come to rest. - ✓ Note that the mat is correctly laid and aligned before aligning the jack. - ✓ Centre the jack at right angle to centre of the rink. - ✓ Ensure jack is not less than 21 metres after alignment.
+Advise players if you consider the jack is not a minimum of 21 metres from the mat line after it has been centred.
+If any player disagrees, call the umpire. - ✓ Retire to a position about 2-3 metres behind the head & 1.5 metres on one side. - ✓ Keep your shadow away from the head and that of the adjoining rink. - ✓ Stop any bowl entering from an adjoining rink likely to disturb a bowl(s) or jack on your rink. - ✓ Remain motionless, with eyes fixed on the player in possession of the mat. - ✓ Watch for signals from the player in possession. - ✓ Be alert and in position to observe if a bowl becomes a toucher and chalk touchers immediately they come to rest. - ✓ Mark the position of the jack in the ditch by placing a white disk on top of the bank. - ✓ Answer all questions briefly, with "yes" or "no" provided the answer is not misleading, and only to the player whose turn it is next to bowl. - ✓ If requested, indicate the distance of any bowl from the jack or which bowl is thought to be shot. - Walk from end-to-end midway between the centre of the rink and the boundary. - ✓ Remove a dead bowl immediately take care with one on or near a boundary line.
+THE PLAYERS WILL DETERMINE IF THIS IS DEAD. - ✓ Keep clear of the head when the players arrive THEY DETERMINE THE RESULT, NOT YOU. - ✓ Call the score card every end, naming first the player who won the end. - ✓ Place the score on the board every second end. - ✓ Sign the score card after each player has done so and hand to the proper official.